ZDSRepositories/dotwar/Myrmidon_Manual.md

 - `agenda` lists the pending orders for your vessel.

 #### Details
 Time intervals are recognized by the keywords `minutes`, `hours`, and `days`.
 Exact dates must follow the keyword `at`.
-Exact dates must be written as *year-month-day hour:minute*, all integers, with no zero-padding and in 24-hour time.
-For example, 3pm on January 1, 2022 would be `at 2022-1-1 15:00`.
+Exact dates must be written as *year-month-day hour:minute*, all integers, with zero-padding and in 24-hour time.
+For example, 3pm on January 1, 2022 would be `at 2022-01-01 15:00`.
 This will hopefully be made more flexible in the future.

 Each command is a single line of text.
 Words in a command are separated by spaces.
 The parser counts commas, periods, and other clause punctuation as part of the word, so you probably want to avoid them.